Saturday, March 21, 2015

 On the 20th I returned to Suncheon Bay, but avoided the raucous holiday throng in the paid area and walked along the quiet river trail back towards town.
 The mix of birds was similar to the 16th, with the addition of 11 Cinereous Vultures, and an inquisitive band of Chinese Penduline Tits.

-Thankfully it was quieter, people-wise, when I returned to the bay on the 27th with Helly, focusing this time on checking a forested hill for birds.
+Thankfully it was quieter, people-wise, when I returned to the bay on the 27th, focusing this time on checking a forested hill for birds.
 Parts of the hill were dense with an assortment of birds, including roving groups of Vinous-throated Parrotbill and Long-tailed Tit, as well as a group of about 20 Japanese White-eyes, and a similarly-sized pack of noisy Eurasian Siskins.
 Also on the hill were smaller numbers of CoalGreat, and Varied Tit, and several confiding Japanese Pygmy Woodpeckers, while the scrubbier slopes were teeming with Yellow-throated and Rustic Buntings.
 The lookout at the top of the hill afforded us a view of ten Eurasian Spoonbills, and about 300 Hooded Cranes on the mudflats, with several suspected hybrids mixed in.
 Working the thermals overhead were a Northern Goshawk, four Cinereous Vultures, and two Eurasian Kestrels.
-‘New’ the reedy area were seven Northern Lapwings and three Common Mergansers.
+‘New’ to the reedy area were seven Northern Lapwings and three Common Mergansers.

 On February 28th I walked from Suncheon bus terminal to Suncheon Bay, via a path along the river.
 The first few kilometres were mostly birdless, thanks to the sterilized riverbanks – with the scrub and reeds cut down.
 Towards the Garden Expo, I encountered two birds that I wasn’t expecting to see for another couple of months – a lone Little Ringed Plover, and a Pacific Swift.
 The latter was wheeling endlessly over a small section of river, at times mobbed by a pair of White Wagtails.
 Heartening early signs of migration.
 Further down the river, as the vegetation improved on the riverbanks, the bird numbers and diversity spiked, with a good mix of expected winter birds in evidence.
 A Naumann’s Thrush perched in a small persimmon orchard near the bay was another unexpected highlight.
 On March 11th, I got to Suncheon Bay in the crisp dawn hours, and was rewarded with spectacular solitude for several hours, which is not a common situation at Korean tourist attractions!
 There were over 400 Hooded Cranes in the fields around the bay, with several hybrid birds mixed in.
 Highlights included a confiding Naumann’s Thrush, a much less confiding Chestnut-eared Bunting (one of seven bunting species seen), several Chinese Penduline Tits, and my first Japanese Bush Warbler of the year.